 Junior ISA: Parent and grandparent investors who are saving for a child’s future.

-Whilst the Lifetime ISA is a must for first time buyers, it seems to offer limited benefits for other investors.
-This article underlines the importance of obtaining financial advice to ensure that the best method to invest for retirement and other goals is chosen.
+The Lifetime ISA seems to offer limited benefits for most investors.
+Obtaining financial advice is important to ensure that the best method to invest for retirement and other goals is chosen.